-The project is currently working with six Gambia schools; each of which is located in important wintering areas for Ospreys.
+Five Gambia schools are involved in the pilot project; each located in important wintering areas for Ospreys.
 Students from the schools are given talks in class by project coordinator Junkung Jadama and then taken on fieldtrips to help them appreciate the amazing diversity of wildlife that their country supports; something that normal teaching resources simply do not allow.

 In order to help students understand more about the migratory journeys of Ospreys and other species from Europe, the project has installed computer equipment in the schools.
 This enables the students to follow satellite-tagged Ospreys on their migration, and also to make links with schools located elsewhere on the Ospreys migratory flyway.
 In January 2014 computers were installed in Tanji Lower Basic School and St Martin’s Basic Cycle School in Kartong thanks to a grant form Melton Mowbray Rotary Club.
 Prior to the involvement of the project these schools had just one working computer between them – for a total of 2500 pupils.